-Winter hours: Our Marshall store is open until 5 pm Monday through Sunday; our Warrenton store is closed Sundays.
-Visit our two Virginia Piedmont locations: Our new larger Marshall store, just off of I-66 at exits 27 or 28 and 45 minutes outside of the Beltway, is open seven days a week.
-Our smaller Warrenton store is open every day but Sunday.
-Any weather-related closings will be posted on our Facebook page.
+Our Marshall store is open until 4 pm Easter Sunday; our Warrenton store is closed Sundays.
+Visit our two Virginia Piedmont locations: Our larger Marshall store, just off of I-66 at exits 27 or 28 and 45 minutes outside of the Beltway, is open seven days a week.
+Our smaller Warrenton store is open every day but Sunday; weather-related closings will be posted on our Facebook page.
 Store directions and hours are here.

 We’re a rural bakery born in a farmhouse in the Virginia Piedmont hunt country 50 miles west of Washington, D.C., and we’re named after the truck we bought from fashion designer Tommy Hilfiger.
 We ship thousands of items nationwide each year: Oprah Winfrey’s O Magazine says we’re one of their favorite food sites, Travel + Leisure says we’re one of the best small-town bakeries in America and Condé Nast Traveler named us one of “America’s 13 Sweetest Bakery Destinations.”
 Even President Obama has saluted our bakery's story and our pies.
 Our favorite accolades are from our customers—come see for yourself.
 Did we mention our moonshine cakes with hooch from the next county?